AnnaNarra/CrownLabs/frontend/README.md

 Our frontend is a [React](https://it.reactjs.org/) application.
 We use [antd](https://ant.design/) as the main component library and [Tailwind](https://tailwindcss.com/) utilities to handle specific css scenarios (padding and margin).
 We chose to use [Typescript](https://www.typescriptlang.org/) to have a bettere development experience.

 The application is made to be deployed using docker and can be hosted on a custom subroute.
-The application takes some environment variables, each needs to have the `REACT_APP_CROWNLABS` prefix.
+The application takes some environment variables, each needs to have the `VITE_APP_CROWNLABS` prefix.
 In order to define environment variables at container run-time they need to be defined on the `window` object in the `public/config.js` file.

 ## CI checks